 CN = number of new customers acquired during period

 CS = number of customers at start of period

 So, say you had 1,000 customers at the beginning of a quarter, acquired 200 new customers during the quarter, and had 800 customers at the end of the quarter, you’d calculate customer retention rate like so:

 That means over the quarter you retained 60% of your existing customers.

-Here’s a few tips to measure and monitor customer retention in your business:
+Here are a few tips to measure and continually monitor customer retention in your business:

 1. Track customer retention in real-time

 You need to know how your retention strategies are working – and the only way to do that is to have a measure of customer churn.
 While some organisations will report on it periodically, say quarterly or annually, the best brands have always-on data, showing them day-to-day what’s happening to their retention rate.

 We talked about it earlier in this guide, but it’s essential to understand how much churn is acceptable, and which customers you are happy to let go of.
 So make sure you include operational data about which customers are churning.
 It’s useful here to have a metric like customer lifetime value (CLV) to refer to when deciding which customers you want to invest in retaining.